I-am-yoshi/I-am-Yoshi/README.md

 👋 Hi, I’m @I-am-Yoshi.
-Student of Software Development at Puc Minas.
+Student of Software Development at Puc Minas

+🌱 Student of Technician Specialist in Multimedia Product Development7 at Cinel Lisbon

 👀 I’m interested in Web Developer-front end.

 🌱 I’m currently learning C#, Algorithms, HTML, CSS and Javascript.

-🌱 I study - Technician Specialist in Multimedia Product Development7 Cinel Lisbon

-🌱 I study - Systems Analysis and Development - Technologist/ Puc Minas

 💞️ I’m looking to progress on my new career as developer.